Weet-Bix: Gluten Free Weet-Bix

+Weet-Bix Bites

+Sanitarium introduced Weet-Bix Crunch in 2003 as a honey-flavoured, bite-sized version of their cereal.

+The product was rebranded as Weet-Bix Bites in the late 2000's with additional flavours launched, some using infused fruit: Golden Crumble, Wild Berry, Apricot, and Coco Malt, alongside the original Crunchy Honey.

+As of 2024, Weet-Bix Bites are available in four varieties: Apricot, Wild Berry, Honey Crunch, with a new Coco Crunch launched that July.

 Brand popularity

-Weet-Bix is seen in Australia, New Zealand and South Africa as an iconic national foodstuff.
+Weet-Bix is seen in Australia, New Zealand, and South Africa as an iconic national foodstuff.
 An online poll of 16,000 people in 2006 identified it as Australia's favourite trademark.
-The product has been marketed in Australia since 1985 with the catchphrase "Aussie Kids are Weet-Bix kids".
+The product has been marketed in Australia since 1985 with the catchphrase "Aussie kids are Weet-Bix kids".
 Based on its success in Australia, a similar catchphrase was adopted six months later in New Zealand: "Kiwi Kids are Weet-Bix kids".

 Weet-Bix cards

-Sanitarium started to issue collectors' cards in 1942 as a marketing device in their boxes of Weet-Bix and some of their other breakfast cereal products including Granose, Bixies, Cerix and later Puffed Wheat, Puffed Rice, Weeta Puffs, Weeta Flakes and Corn Flakes.
-Sanitarium have also issued cards in their New Zealand products, sometimes similar to the Australian series but also series with a New Zealand focus such as the All Blacks themed 'Stat Attack' cards.
+Sanitarium started to issue collectors' cards in 1942 as a marketing device in their boxes of Weet-Bix and for some of their other breakfast cereal products, including Granose, Bixies, Cerix and later Puffed Wheat, Puffed Rice, Weeta Puffs, Weeta Flakes and Corn Flakes.
+Sanitarium have also issued cards in their New Zealand products, sometimes similar to the Australian series but also series with a New Zealand focus such as the All Blacks–themed "Stat Attack" cards.